ITV Studios Boosts Productivity by Streamlining Management of Picture Archive

 Inefficient Image Search

-The team at ITV Studios found their previous image library management system increasingly less efficient.
+The team at ITV Studios found their previous image library management system inefficient.
 With images stored in different places and a picture archive dating back to the 70s, using metadata such as keywords to search and find specific images became a real challenge.
 Searches generated hundreds of results, rather than the ten or so the team wanted.
 Users sometimes purchased duplicate licensed images for TV programs and promotional activities, as there was no way to track previously downloaded images.
 Robert Waghorn, Senior Production Technology and Applications Manager at ITV Studios, explains how moving to a sophisticated and easy-to-use digital asset management solution has brought greater efficiency to how the team manages its picture archive.

 "Uploading images using the previous tool was very slow, as image sizes are now a lot larger compared to five and ten years ago.
 We needed to find a solution that would cater for these increasing image sizes and storage that is scalable to meet our increasing demands.
 The option to use a cloud-hosted solution became a priority as this would allow us to easily grow our archive."